jacobrg22/template/essays/assignment3reflection.md

 **What did you learn from doing this assignment?**

 From this assignment, I learned that there are a lot of great resources on the web for programmers and that VSCode offers a lot of shortcuts/quality of life features that are great to utilize.
 This may seem minor, but the "suggestions" that show up when type a line of code or function save an incredible amount of time on coding.
 I thought that you had to "click" on the suggestion at first, but then I learned that you can hit the "TAB" key to "write" previously referenced variables/functions.
 I found my coding to be much faster and efficient as a result of this.
 I also think that I've become fairly adept at using the find and replace tool.
 The find tool; for finding a line of code that was hiding in my server.js, and the replace tool; for standardizing variable names.
-I was aware of the old saying "two heads are greater than one," but I did not fully realize or appreciate what could be accomplished with the collective minds of hundreds, or even thousands of online contributors.
+I was aware of the old saying "two heads are greater than one," but I did not fully realize or appreciate what could be accomplished with the minds of classmates, or the (thousands?) of minds of online contributors.

 **If you could go back in time and do things differently, what would you change?**